-As of December 5, 2019, we had cumulatively delivered 22 passenger-grade AAVs to a tourism operator, which it intends to use for sightseeing and other potential applications.
+As of the date of this prospectus, we have delivered 23 passenger-grade AAVs to a tourism operator, which it intends to use for sightseeing.

 Both our non-passenger-grade and passenger-grade AAVs are capable of providing logistics services, with a focus on last-mile deliveries.
 Our AAVs are designed to operate a few hundred feet above the ground to carry and deliver goods and cargo.
 In addition to offering AAVs, we also design and develop customized logistics solutions and command-and-control systems on the back-end.
 The target customers of our logistics solutions are logistics or delivery service providers.